Applications of AI in Healthcare

 In addition to the applications mentioned above, AI also brings many other benefits in the healthcare field such as:

-• Electronic Health Records (EHR) and Medical Billing: AI can be used to analyze medical records to identify errors or inconsistencies between a patient’s records.
+• Electronic Health Records (EHR) and Medical Billing: AI can analyze medical records to identify errors or inconsistencies between a patient’s records.
 This improves the quality of the EHR and significantly reduces the EHR setup time.
-In addition, AI can also be integrated to automate the payment process to increase customer satisfaction.
+In addition, AI can also automate the payment process to increase customer satisfaction.

 • Remote patient monitoring and telemedicine: AI can analyze patient data such as vital signs and medication adherence to identify patterns and predict patient outcomes.
 Biofourmis is a company that uses AI to monitor patient data and predict which patients are at risk of hospital readmission.